 \subsection{Dehn Twists and Linear Growth outer automorphisms of free groups}

 One kind of automorphism of a graph of groups is a \emph{Dehn Twist}, where the graph map and group homomorphisms are required to be trivial, and the values $\delta_e$ are required to be the image $\alpha_e(g_e)$ of an element $g_e \in Z(G_e)$.
-Together with the edge relations, these give \emph{twistors} $z_e = \delta_e\delta_{\overline{e}}^{-1}$ for each edge $e$ (and $z_e=z_{\overline{e}}^{-1}$) where $t_e \mapsto z_et_e$.
-The induced element of $\Out(\pi_1(\GG,v))$ depends only on these twistors, and not on the values of $\delta_e$ used to define them; provided $G$ is centreless the subgroup they comprise is isomorphic to a quotient of the direct product of the $Z(G_e)$ (over the geometric edges).
+Together with the edge relations, these give \emph{twistors} $z_e = \delta_e\delta_{\overline{e}}^{-1}$ for each edge $e$ (and $z_e=z_{\overline{e}}^{-1}$) where as an element of the path group $e \mapsto z_ee$.
+The induced element of $\Out(\pi_1(\GG,v))$ depends only on these twistors, and not on the values of $\delta_e$ used to define them; provided $G$ is centreless the subgroup they comprise is isomorphic to a quotient of the direct product of the centres $Z(G_e)$ taken over the geometric edges.

 The maps and elements do not uniquely determine the Dehn Twist, as an automorphism, and following \cite{KrsticLustigVogtmann}, we say that a graph of groups automorphism \emph{represents} a Dehn Twist if it induces the same element of $\Out(G)$ as the Dehn Twist.
 For example, replacing the group homomorphisms with inner automorphisms, adjusting the values of the $\delta$ appropriately, realises the same (outer) automorphism of the fundamental group.
 In fact, by \cite[Proposition 4.6(1)]{KrsticLustigVogtmann}, this is the only way to get alternative representatives in the case we are concerned with, where $G$ is a finitely generated free group and $\GG$ has edge groups maximal cyclic in adjacent vertex groups.